 My kids also love being able to see what we have going on in the week.

 I do this about once every other week in a free program called Wave Apps.
 Just this simple task saves us so much money!

 Use an Appliance

 Now for a bonus: pick an appliance and use it!
 I usually pick my Instant Pot and make a big pot of refried beans or bone broth (we live on these!)
-Sometimes I’ll use my Wonder Mill to grind flour for pancakes on a Monday breakfast.
+Sometimes I’ll use my Wonder Mill to grind flour for some super nutritious blueberry pancakes for a Monday breakfast.

 It could really be anything!
 The world is our oyster.